Electronic Gaming Monthly: International expansion

 EGM en Español was released in Mexico in November 2002.
 It was published by Editorial Televisa and is edited by a different staff.
 Sometimes the content was more focused to the Latin American gaming crowd (e.g. soccer games were paid more attention than NASCAR or American football games), as well as the humor and other features.
 Sometimes it featured jokes among the Mexican community and sometimes supported the production with a poster.
 Adrián Carbajal “Carqui”, with a long experience in Mexican gaming magazines (prior to EGM en Español, he worked in now competitor publications Club Nintendo and Atomix), was the editor-in-chief through the entire run.
 There was a weekly official podcast called "Playtime!" hosted by most of the editorial staff.
 EGM en Español has been cancelled as of December 2008 due to Ziff Davis Media's economical problems.

+EGM Italia was published in Italy by Edizioni Star Comics S.r.l. from 2001 to 2003.

 EGM was also published in Brazil as EGM Brasil by Conrad Editora since April 2002.
 Since the last quarter of 2005, EGM Brasil was being published by Futuro Comunicação.
 With the suspension of U.S. sales of the EGM, the Brazilian EGM was rebranded to EGW (Entertainment + Game World).

 In 2006 three other editions of EGM were published around the world.
 EGM Thailand is published by Future Gamer Company Ltd., EGM Singapore is published by MediaCorp Publishing and EGM Turkey is published by Merkez Dergi.

 EGM Turkey got closed in January 2009 for financial crisis.